pentaclexyz/love-triangles-ERC-721/README.md

-## p5 thingies - this is obv super early days – but thought was fractal + something to give away to early friends – hopefully sounds from e when he's back <3
+## p5 thingies - this is obv super early days – but thought was fractal + something to give away to early friends – sounds from e when he's back <3

 https://editor.p5js.org/pentacle/sketches/7Ofv2pSsb